thamarnan/cat-safety-guide/README.md

 #### Method Two, Ask Skill to get answer
 > **Alexa, ask cat safety guide if cat can eat banana**
 > **Alexa, ask cat safety guide to show me cat tips**

+### Future plans/features
+Access local weather and warn if temperature is too high or too cold
+Adding different breeds information and tips on individual breeds
+Adding images to supports visual presentation for Echo Show and Echo Spot
+Adding reminder to put on monthly medication